unbibium/baba-is-c64/README.md

 * Sixteen word tiles: all objects, properties, and "IS"
 * Seven properties: YOU, WIN, STOP, PUSH, SHUT, OPEN, SINK, ~LOSE~
 * Screen parser understands
-  * both horizontal and vertical commands
+  * both horizontal and vertical sentences
   * NOUN IS NOUN
   * NOUN IS PROPERTY
 * Cursor keys control any number of YOU tiles